-- 3.1 This Rule applies to Accredited Certificate Providers accredited to create Energy Savings Certificates in respect of Recognised Energy Saving Activities in accordance with Part 9 Division 8 of the Act, the Regulations and this Rule. - 3.2 For the avoidance of doubt, unless expressly provided otherwise, this Rule applies to the calculation of Energy Savings used to create Energy Savings Certificates for which an application for registration is made on or after 30 March 2020. - 4 Status and Operation of the Rule - 4.1 This Rule is an Energy Savings Scheme Rule made under Part 9 Division 13 of the Act. - 5 Definitions of Energy Saver and Recognised Energy Saving Activity, and eligibility for accreditation
+- 3.1 This Rule applies to Accredited Certificate Providers accredited to create Energy Savings Certificates in respect of Recognised Energy Saving Activities in accordance with Part 91, Division 8 of Schedule 4A of the Act, the Regulations and this Rule. - 3.2 For the avoidance of doubt, unless expressly provided otherwise, this Rule applies to the calculation of Energy Savings used to create Energy Savings Certificates for which an application for registration is made on or after 30 March 2020 DD December 2021.

+4 Status and Operation of the Rule

+4.1 This Rule is an Energy Savings Scheme Rule made under Part 91, Division 13 of Schedule 4A of the Act.

+5 Definitions of Energy Saver and Recognised Energy Saving Activity, and eligibility for accreditation